Family Law

 Do Prenuptial Agreements work?

-Whilst such agreements may not provide an immediate knockout blow, the Courts have shown they are prepared to reduce potential awards, even if not holding the parties to the letter.
+Furthermore, the Courts have shown they are prepared to reduce potential awards, even if not holding the parties to the letter.

-Separation and Postnuptial Agreements
+Postnuptial Agreements

-The Court potentially exercises much greater discretion in relation to divorcing couples and couples dissolving their civil partnership but should one party seek to break the arrangement, the Courts have shown themselves to be fairly robust.
+The Court potentially exercises much greater discretion in relation to divorcing couples and couples dissolving their civil partnership, but should one party seek to break the arrangement, the Courts have shown themselves to be fairly robust.
 Whilst not necessarily holding a party to the terms of settlement, they have awarded less than would otherwise have been the case.

 Need help right away?